rushmin/ci-tools/README.md

 # ci-tools

 ####What ?
-Some CI extensions for Git and Maven.
+Some CI utils for Git and Maven.
 Only supports merging GitHub pull requests as of now.

 ####Requirements
 Python 2.7.5+